waggle-sensor/waggle/testing/odroid/README.md

-These instructions explain how to create a waggle image that can stress-test the ODROID, and print a barcode label upon success.
+These instructions explain how to create a waggle image that can stress-test the ODROID (e.g. after replacing the heatsink), and print a barcode label upon success.

 ## Create stress-test image